<- Back to main blog

 If you follow these guidelines while editing the sections you’re unsure about, there’s not much chance you’ll overlook any mistakes.

-Such style guides significantly facilitate your editing process and elevate your writing standards.
+These style guides greatly streamline your editing process and raise your writing standards.

 Even though self-editing can do wonders, sometimes a fresh pair of eyes is the key to improving your writing.
 In other words, asking others for feedback is a good idea.